 For the purposes of California law, property is anything that can be bought or sold or anything that has value, financial or otherwise.
-There are many different types assets that may be at issue in your individual divorce proceedings.
+There are many different types of assets that may be an issue in your individual divorce proceedings.
 For most couple’s important assets include:

 Additionally, it is also important to recognize that debt is property.
 Whether you are your spouse have a mortgage, a vehicle loan, business loans, student loans or credit card bills, that debt will also be at stake for the purposes of asset division as well.
 You need to make sure that you do not get stuck with an unfair share of your marital debt.